 Her artistic work, whether drawing or print, geometrical or figurative, attempts to express what belongs to the senses, to touch our humanity with evocative and emotional work.
 She proceeds to do this by challenging the well accepted theory that contrasting concepts (dark/light, mass/lightness, line/surface, permanence/ephemerality…), stand as polar opposites and, consequently, that we live in a world of extremes and of exclusion.
 In her work, these notions purposefully coexist and this coexistence creates tension and instability.
 She likes to think that if her work generates a sense of unease, of uncertainty, it might be that it reminds us of our human condition.
 Her methods of choice include etching, aquatint, water bite, spit bite and mezzotint which she uses to simultaneously convey precision and expression.

-Her printmaking work has recently received several accolades, such as 1st place from Art Room Gallery's International Juried Art Competition Black & White.
+Her printmaking work has received multiple accolades.
+Two years in a row she was the recipient of an Artspan's Amplify Award (jurors Philip Bewley, 2020 and Annette Schutz, 2021) and she received the 1st place Award from Art Room Gallery's International Juried Art Competition Black & White.
 Fracture III was awarded 1st Place Juror’s Choice by juror Colleen Terry of the Achenbach Foundation at the Bay Area Prints!
-2019, at Compound Gallery in Oakland, CA. She received 1st Place Prize by juror Carrie Dedon of the Seattle Art Museum at the Ninth Annual Juried Exhibition of Gallery 110 in Seattle, WA for the ensemble of her work, and at The Contemporary Print 2019 of PrintAustin in Austin TX, Bernini of the Hands series was awarded the PrintAustin Award.
+2019, at Compound Gallery in Oakland, CA. She received 1st Place Prize from juror Carrie Dedon of the Seattle Art Museum at the Ninth Annual Juried Exhibition of Gallery 110 in Seattle, WA for the ensemble of her work, and at The Contemporary Print 2019 of PrintAustin in Austin TX, Bernini of the Hands series was awarded the PrintAustin Award.
 Miranda K. Metcalf honored Adrift IV with the Juror’s Choice Award at the international juried exhibition Political Impressions of the Print Club of Rochester, NY, while Adrift II received the 2nd Place Prize at the national juried competition Immersed in Abstraction at The Ellington-White Contemporary, NC.

-Her work was also selected to be part of the 2019 Woolwich Contemporary Print Fair in London, the New Prints 2021/Winter and 2018/Winter exhibitions at IPCNY, the 2018 Left Coast Annual Juried Exhibition in California and the 9th International Printmaking Biennial Douro 2018 in Portugal.
+Her work was also selected to be part of the 2020 deYoung Open in San Francisco, the 2019 Woolwich Contemporary Print Fair in London, the New Prints 2021/Winter and 2018/Winter exhibitions at IPCNY, the 2018 Left Coast Annual Juried Exhibition in California and the 9th International Printmaking Biennial Douro 2018 in Portugal.
 She has shown her work at the 2016 and 2017 Marin MOCA’s National Juried Exhibitions, at the International Juried 2013 Atlanta Print Biennial, as well as multiple times at Ann Arbor Art Center, MI, Site:Brooklyn Gallery and Prince Street Gallery in New York.

 Geneviève is a member of California Society of Printmakers and Boston Printmakers and has her studio in the Mission in San Francisco.